Indiana Jones and the Kingdom of the Crystal Skull is the worst movie in the franchise… (movie review)

 Ultimately, we’re left with an Indiana Jones movie that doesn’t work because it’s not that interesting, not because it has a CGI alien at the climax.
 It’s not terrible – I can watch it, but Indiana Jones and the Kingdom of the Crystal Skull comes up short where it counts: the story.
 I give it a 6 out of 10; a Steven Spielberg movie starring Harrison Ford is good for something, it’s just not as good as the other Indiana Jones movies.

-Posted on April 8, 2014, in movie reviews and tagged George Lucas, harrison ford, Indiana Jones, Indiana Jones and the Kingdom of the Crystal Skull, movie reviews, movies, Mutt Williams, Shia LaBeouf, Steven Spielberg, the worst movies ever.
+Posted on April 8, 2014, in movie review and tagged George Lucas, harrison ford, Indiana Jones, Indiana Jones and the Kingdom of the Crystal Skull, movie review, movies, Mutt Williams, Shia LaBeouf, Steven Spielberg, the worst movies ever.
 Bookmark the permalink.
 2 Comments.